gabrielcedran/rocketseat-reactjs-chapter1/README.md

 In a nutshell these loaders will pull the css out of the js and add directly to the html page.

+##### Enable css pre-processor

+Sass adds some functionalities on top of the vanilla JS.
+To enable sass in the application you have to (1) add `sass-loader` and `node-sass` dependencies (`yarn add -D node-sass sass-loader`) (2) extend webpack to support sass files and delegate to the proper processor (just add `sass-loader` after `css-loader` and change the the `test` property to look for `.scss` files)

+The main difference between `.scss` and `.sass` is that the first requires curly braces to delimiter classes' blocks while the latter doesn't (it is indentation based like python).

 #### Add and configure a dev server